Rey Pratt: Mission to Argentina

 In the October 1925 general conference, church president Heber J. Grant announced that apostle Melvin J. Ballard and Rulon S. Wells, another seventy, would go with Pratt to establish the LDS Church in South America.
 Pratt translated for the group.
-The three boarded the ship Voltaire on 14 November 1925 in New York City.
-The Voltaire stopped in Barbados, Rio de Janeiro and Montevideo en route to Buenos Aires, Argentina.
+The three boarded the ship, Voltaire, on 14 November 1925 in New York City.
+The Voltaire stopped in Barbados, Rio de Janeiro, and Montevideo enroute to Buenos Aires, Argentina.
 The ship arrived at Buenos Aires on 6 December; the three disembarked at seven in the morning and immediately set to work.

 In their first week in Argentina, the missionaries baptized six people who had been awaiting their arrival.
 They also held their first sacrament meeting.
 They expected to have continued success among the German and Italian immigrants, but the work soon became much more difficult.
 After a few weeks of hardships, the missionaries shifted their attention to the Spanish-speaking areas of Buenos Aires.
 They preached mostly in those areas until their departure for the United States in July 1926.

 Later Mexican period

 Pratt returned from South America to find Mexico caught up in another internal war, this time over the issue of separation of church and state.
 The Mexican government had decided to enforce the 1917 Constitution by prohibiting foreign-born ministers from holding authority in Mexico.
 Despite being prohibited from acting in an official capacity, Pratt continued to attend church meetings in Mexico.

 The final years of Pratt's life were busy, and the constant traveling gradually wore him down.
-Just after the April 1931 General Conference, Pratt stayed in Salt Lake City to undergo a hernia operation.
+Just after the April 1931 general conference, Pratt stayed in Salt Lake City to undergo a hernia operation.
 While recovering in the hospital, Pratt experienced complications.
 His condition quickly deteriorated, and he died on 14 April 1931.
 He left behind his wife and ten living children.
-On 17 April, hundreds of people filled the Assembly Hall on Temple Square for Pratt's funeral.
+On 17 April, his funeral was held in the Assembly Hall on Temple Square.
 Grant and other general authorities spoke at the service.
 They expressed regret that Pratt had not lived to see the church grow large in Mexico.

-Pratt was also responsible for creating a new translation of the Book of Mormon into Spanish; he also translated many of the hymns of the church into Spanish.
-Eduardo Balderas also did a considerable amount of this work.
+Pratt was responsible for creating a new translation of the Book of Mormon into Spanish and was working on translating the Doctrine and Covenants when he died.
+He also translated many of the hymns of the church into Spanish.
+Eduardo Balderas, who had been mentored by Pratt, carried on a considerable amount of this work after Pratt's death.